Australia–New Zealand relations: Section 501 "character test"

 In mid-February 2021, Ardern criticised the Australian Government's decision to revoke dual New Zealand–Australian national Suhayra Aden's Australian citizenship.
 Aden was an ISIS bride who had migrated from New Zealand to Australia at the age of six, acquiring Australian citizenship.
 She subsequently travelled to Syria to live in the Islamic State.
 On 15 February 2021, Aden and two of her children were detained by Turkish authorities after illegally crossing the border.
 In response, Morrison defended the decision to revoke Aden's citizenship, citing legislation stripping dual nationals of their Australian citizenship if they were engaged in terrorist activities.
 Following a phone conversation, Ardern and Morrison agreed to work together in the "spirit of the relationship" to address what the former described as "quite a complex legal situation."
 In late May 2021, Morrison defended the revocation of Aden's citizenship but indicated that Canberra was open to allowing her children to settle in Australia.
 In mid–August 2021, Aden and her children were repatriated to New Zealand.

 Non-citizens in Australia facing visa cancellation can appeal to the Australian Administrative Appeals Tribunal (AAT), which hears visa cancellation appeals.
 However, the Minister of Home Affairs has the discretionary power to set aside AAT decisions.
 In December 2019, the New Zealand media company Stuff reported that 80% of appeals to the AAT were rejected or affirmed the Australian Government's visa cancellation orders.
 In January 2021, TVNZ's 1News reported that 25% of New Zealand nationals facing deportation under the 501 "character test" had successfully appealed against their deportations to the Administrative Appeals Tribunal.
-These figures included 21 in the 2019–2020 financial year and 38 in the 2020–2021 year.
+These figures included 21 in the 2019–2020 financial year and 38 in the 2020–2021 financial year.

 The repatriation of New Zealanders under the 501 character test policy has contributed to a surge in criminal activity in New Zealand.
-In December 2019, Stuff reported that several repatriated senior members of Australian bikie gangs including the Comanchero and Mongols had expanded their operations in New Zealand; contributing to a surge in gang membership and the methamphetamine black market.
+In December 2019, Stuff reported that several repatriated senior members of Australian bikie gangs, including the Comanchero and Mongols had expanded their operations in New Zealand; contributing to a surge in gang membership and the methamphetamine black market.
 By early March 2022, 2,544 New Zealanders had been deported from Australia, which accounted for 96% of deportations to New Zealand since 2015.
 According to Newshub, former 501 deportees accounted for more than 8,000 offences since 2015.
-These included over 2,000 dishonesty convictions, 1,387 violent crime convictions, 861 drug and anti-social behaviour offences and 57 sexual crime offences.
+These included over 2,000 dishonesty convictions, 1,387 violent crime convictions, 861 drug and anti-social behaviour offences, and 57 sexual crime offences.
 Both Police Commissioner Andrew Coster and New Zealand National Party leader Christopher Luxon have attributed the rapid surge in gang membership and organised crime between 2018 and 2022 to repatriated 501 deportees.